 20% Virtual Performance Attendance & Critique Essay:

-Included in the essay are elements of description, analysis, interpretation, and evaluation.
+This will be a 3 to 4 page essay (1,200-1,600 words).
+Included in your writing will be elements of description, analysis, interpretation, and evaluation.
 All specific requirements for the essay can be accessed on this link Critique Essay Guidelines and on the link from your class page.
 It will be due on the final day of class.
 Late essays will not be accepted.
-Students performing in the Media Dance Works can include their experiences as a participant as well as what they observed.
-Note: Dance majors and minors are required to attend ALL Department productions.
+Students performing in the Media Dance Works Series (spring or fall) can include their experiences as a participant as well as what they observed.

 This F2F/hybrid course will be taught during class time (M/W/F, 1-2:45pm) in the studio (PAC, Rm. #126 - Studio A) and via recorded Zoom for remote learners.
 Please refer to the Studio Safety Guidelines (below) before entering the studio on the first day of class.